White House: To help salmon, dams may need to be removed | WTOP News

 SPOKANE, Wash.
-(AP) — The Biden administration on Tuesday released two reports arguing that removing dams on the lower Snake River may be needed to restore salmon runs to historic levels, and that replacing the energy created by the dams is possible but will cost $11 billion to $19 billion.
+(AP) — The Biden administration on Tuesday released two reports arguing that removing dams on the lower Snake River may be needed to restore salmon runs to sustainable levels in the Pacific Northwest, and that replacing the energy created by the dams is possible but will cost $11 billion to $19 billion.

 The reports were released by the White House Council on Environmental Quality.

-Note: This story has been updated to correct that the goal of dam removal is to restore salmon runs to sustainable levels, not historic levels.